Van Jones: The Green Collar Economy

 Jones published his first book, The Green Collar Economy, in 2008.
 He describes his "viable plan for solving the two biggest issues facing the country today—the economy and the environment."
 The book received favorable reviews from Al Gore, Nancy Pelosi, Tom Daschle, Carl Pope, and Arianna Huffington.

 In the book, Jones contended that invention and investment was needed to transition from a pollution-based "grey economy" and into a healthy new "green economy".
 Jones wrote:

 Jones had a limited publicity budget and no national media platform.
 But a viral, web-based marketing strategy earned the book a #12 debut on the New York Times bestseller list.
 Jones and Green For All used "a combination of emails and phone calls to friends, bloggers, and a network of activists" to reach millions of people.
 Due to the marketing campaign's grassroots nature, Jones said that achieving bestseller status was a victory for the entire green-collar jobs movement.
 In August 2008 Jones was featured on the grassroots radio program Sea Change Radio.
-The Green Collar Economy is the first environmental book written by an African-American to make the New York Times bestseller list.